how to add google search console to wordpress

 • Core Web Vitals Report: This focuses on user experience, measuring things like loading speed, interactivity, and visual stability.
 Improving these can boost your SEO.

 GSC also gives you data on backlinks, mobile usability, and any manual actions that might be affecting your site’s ranking.
-For more info, check out our articles on how to check backlinks in google search console and difference between google search console and google analytics.
+For more info, check out our articles on and difference between google search console and google analytics.

 By tapping into the insights from Google Search Console, you can make smarter decisions to optimize your site and climb the search rankings.
 For a step-by-step guide on setting up and using GSC, head over to how to set up google search console.